cube-js/cube/docs/content/Cube-Cloud/Getting-Started/Create-new.md

 ### Why don't you try out some sample data?

-We have a sample database where you can try out Cube Cloud and see how simple and easy it is.
+We have a sample database where you can try out Cube Cloud.

 ```json
 Hostname